olvenmage/twig-components-bundle/README.md

          ];
      }

-When using `TwigComponentInterface`, this is the only method you'll need, a function returning the parameters for your twig component.
+a function returning the parameters for your twig component.
 What are these `$props`, you ask?
-Well, component's main advantage is that they can be reused multiple times.
+Well, a component's main advantage is that they can be reused multiple times.
 However, rarely do you ever need the 100% exact same component, so props function as options to make your parameters more dynamic.
 Confused?
 Don't worry, it will all get more clear later.

-When using `NamedTwigComponentInterface` you will also have the getName() method included:
+Let's say the `get_class()` on your component results in `App/Component/TestComponent`, how the component's name is determined: take the last part of the class name, so in this case, TestComponent.
+Next, we make it camelcased, so it will be 'testComponent'.
+If you want a custom name, use: <br>

     /**
      * Returns the string to use as a name for the component.